-Super Bowl XLII planning list: Beer?
+Super Bowl XLIV planning list: Beer?
 Check.
 Deep-fried snacks?
 Check.
 Large-screen television?
 Check.
 Cease-and-desist letter from the National Football League?
 Uh-oh.
-In an "Explainer" column published last year and reprinted below, Daniel Engber reviewed the rules for showing the big game.
+In an "Explainer" column originally published in 2007 and reprinted below, Daniel Engber reviewed the rules for showing the big game.

 A Baptist congregation in Indiana plans to cancel its Super Bowl party this weekend, after receiving a threatening letter from the National Football League.
 NFL officials say the church would have broken the law by charging an admission fee and by screening the game on a TV that exceeds 55 inches.
-On Thursday, Slate's Josh Levin promised to host a Super Bowl party with his new, gigantic television.
+[Update: In 2008, the NFL granted an exemption for big-screen parties at churches, "as long as the showings are free and are on premises that the church uses on a 'routine and customary' basis."]
+Slate's Josh Levin has also promised to host a Super Bowl party with his new, gigantic television.
 Will he get in trouble, too?

 No. The 55-inch limit cited by the NFL applies only to public showings of the Super Bowl, not private gatherings.
 According to U.S. copyright law, Josh is in the clear so long as he doesn't take his gigantic TV to a public place, or invite "a substantial number of persons" to his house—more than a normal circle of family and social acquaintances.
 If he sticks to those rules, his Super Bowl party will be a private display and won't infringe on the rights of the NFL, no matter how big his television.
 (Since he's hosting a private event, he could even get away with charging his guests admission.)